By Dianna Bautista

 Over the next few hours, the background filled with the ambient noise of conversations in Tagalog as restaurant goers queued for a buffet featuring classics of lechon paksiw, beef kaldereta, and sinigang.
 Those looking for smaller dishes had the option of ordering from a menu which offered starters like lumpiang shanghai and mains such as crispy pata.

-In the mid-afternoon the performances began with host and famous Pinay actress, Valerie Garcia-Birchmore (screen name, Bangs Garcia), guiding the festivities.
+In the mid-afternoon the performances began with host and famous Filipina actress Valerie Garcia-Birchmore (screen name, Bangs Garcia) guiding the festivities.
+She was joined by fellow D’Cocina director and performer Jun Degamon.
 The musical acts kicked off with violinist RJ Demonteverde, followed by singer Allain Joshua.
-After a brief interlude, filled with karaoke, artists Jhermy Roy, Marvin Velasquez, Ela Hidalgo and Jahna Lucero continued the celebrations late into the evening.
+After a brief interlude, filled with karaoke, artists Ela Hidalgo and Jahna Lucero continued the celebrations late into the evening.

 Dianna Bautista